rchincha/project-stacker.github.io/docs/user_guide/annotation_support.md

 # Additing Annotations

-In the stacker yaml file, `annotations` is a user-specified key value map that will be included in the final OCI image.
+In the stacker yaml file, `annotations` is a user-specified key value map that is included in the final OCI image.
 Note that these annotations are included in the image manifest itself and not as part of the index.json.